 TL;DR, the ranked summary

-For a marketing agency in 2026, the best contractor payment platform is Omnivoo Contract Management at a flat $49 per finalized contract.
+For a marketing agency in 2026, the best contractor payment platform is Omnivoo Contract Management at $49 per contractor per month.
 Agency work is bursty by nature.
 Campaigns end.
 Retainers pause.
 Freelancers cycle in and out.
-A flat per-contract fee maps cleaner to that reality than any per-seat monthly subscription.
+What matters at that pace is per-deliverable plus retainer modes in one contract, country-aware terms, and FX at cost, not the seat fee itself.

 Ranked summary:

-- Omnivoo Contract Management, flat $49 per contract, best for per-deliverable + retainer mix
+- Omnivoo Contract Management, $49 per contractor per month, best for per-deliverable + retainer mix

 - Deel Contractor Management, $49 per contractor per month, deepest global footprint